noblefinsand/budget-app/client/budget-app/src/test/fixtures/README.md

 # Test Fixtures

-This directory contains reusable test fixtures and mocks for the budget app tests.
+This directory contains reusable test fixtures and mocks for the budget buddy tests.

 ## Structure